There is an option now on your profile page

 - Distant Reaction Shot: Whenever a bomb goes off.

-- Does This Remind You of Anything?: In "A Quiet Weekend" Ash and his married Love Interest Susan Mount slip off to a country hotel for an illicit affair.
+- Does This Remind You of Anything?: An In-Universe example occurs in "A Quiet Weekend".
+Ash and his married Love Interest Susan Mount slip off to a country hotel for an illicit affair.
 The nervous couple break down in giggles at the sight of a painting of a rampant stag.

 - Don't Ask, Just Run: Ash is working with a naval officer to defuse a parachute-dropped mine.
 He's told that if he hears the fuze running, he's to run like hell.
 Being an Officer and a Gentleman, Ash refuses to leave the other man behind, causing him to snap, "Don't be a bloody fool!
 When I say run, you run!"
 The reason is the naval officer will be running as well, and Ash hesitating means that he'll get in his way and get them both killed.